 \section{Limitations of Least-Square Loss}

-This section discusses why methods based on least-square loss fail to discover the underlying causal structure, and we theoretically show the conditions that they fail in both linear and nonlinear cases.
+This section discusses why the least-square loss based methods fail to discover the underlying causal structure, and we theoretically show the conditions that they fail in both linear and nonlinear cases.

-Without loss of generality, we analyze the causal pair of two variables, and assume that:
+Without loss of generality, we analyze the causal pair of two variables and assume that:

 where the variance $\text{Var}(N_{X})=\sigma_{N_{X}}^{2}$, $\text{Var}(N_{Y})=\sigma_{N_{Y}}^{2}$, $N_{X} \Vbar N_{Y}$, and $f$ is a nonlinear function.